4neesh/DevBlog/src/blogInProgress/052_JavaEngine.md

 The Java engine that performs the compilation and interpretation of code is known as the Java Virtual Machine (JVM).
 The JVM resides within the RAM where it receives the bytecode following compilation.
-The JVM acts as a runtime engine that enables Write Once Run Anywhere (WORA); unlike other languages such as C++, Java code is not converted explicitly for the operating system that is running the code, but for the JVM which will be identically running the application regardless of hardware or operating system.
+The JVM acts as a runtime engine that enables Write Once Run Anywhere (WORA); unlike other languages such as C++, Java code is not converted explicitly for the operating system that is running the code, but for the JVM which will be identically running the application regardless of the operating system.
 </p>
 <p>
 The JVM steps for processing code is split into 3 key sections:
 1. Class loader - where the files are loaded into the JVM to be later stored and used.
 2. Runtime data area - where memory area is designated for classes to be stored for execution.
-3. Execution Engine - where bytecode is interpreted into machine code using Just In Time Compiler and executed.
+3. Execution Engine - where bytecode is interpreted into machine code using the Just In Time Compiler and is executed.
 </p>

 <br>